Use case description

 Conclusions and our solution

 We developed a system that can detect hidden targets in hyperspectral images.
 The system starts with a single anomaly and then it propagates to other hidden anomalies (targets).
-Our technology was found as far more accurate than conventional methods.

 The system is based on our advanced technologies for data mining, anomaly detection and differential diagnosis in high-dimensional data.